rifaterdemsahin/assesment/formula/video_script.md

 ## 🟢 PROMPTER (A-ROLL) | 1:50 - 2:20 (30s)
 *(Action: Driving wildly but confidently 🏎️)*

 **"Now we drive.
 The Workshop.
 This is where we actually build stuff.
 We don't just talk theory; we ship code.
-I've shipped 200+ repos 📦 this way.
+I've shipped 200+ repos 📦 this way. *(beat)* Some of them even worked.
 We turn your people into X-Shaped drivers—they can handle ANY terrain.
 Mud, snow, AI apocalypse?
-No problem."**
+No problem. *(Yelling out window)* MOVE, UMBRELLA GUY!"**

 ---